xavisolesoft/UdacityVR_Greek_Mythology_Museum/Documentation/Writeup.md

 - There is any object that is oversized, undersized?
   - No.
 - How do you feel with the atmosphere of the game?
 Where do you thing are you placed?
-  - I'm immersed in an showroom.
+  - I'm immersed in a Greek mythology showroom.
 - There is any object that is not correctly visualized?
   - No.
 - Do you see any zone that is too dark appreciate it?